vrockai/pipeline-test/docs/content.md

 ---

 ## The microbiome of a Pacific moon jellyfish Aurelia coerulea.
- 20.04.2024, _AH Ohdera, M Mansbridge, M Wang, P Naydenkov, B Kamel, L Goentoro_
+ 22.04.2024, _AH Ohdera, M Mansbridge, M Wang, P Naydenkov, B Kamel, L Goentoro_

-The impact of microbiome in animal physiology is well appreciated, but characterization of animal-microbe symbiosis in marine environments remains a growing need.
+_Animals, Scyphozoa, Microbiota, Metagenome, Bacteria, Pacific Ocean_ The impact of microbiome in animal physiology is well appreciated, but characterization of animal-microbe symbiosis in marine environments remains a growing need.
 This study characterizes the microbial communities associated with the moon jellyfish Aurelia coerulea, first isolated from the East Pacific Ocean and has since been utilized as an experimental system.
 We find that the microbiome of this Pacific Aurelia culture is dominated by two taxa, a Mollicutes and Rickettsiales.
 The microbiome is stable across life stages, although composition varies.
 Mining the host sequencing data, we assembled the bacterial metagenome-assembled genomes (MAGs).
 The bacterial MAGs are highly reduced, and predict a high metabolic dependence on the host.
 Analysis using multiple metrics suggest that both bacteria are likely new species.
 We therefore propose the names Ca. Mariplasma lunae (Mollicutes) and Ca. Marinirickettsia aquamalans (Rickettsiales).
 Finally, comparison with studies of Aurelia from other geographical populations suggests the association with Ca. Mariplasma lunae occurs in Aurelia from multiple geographical locations.
 The low-diversity microbiome of Aurelia provides a relatively simple system to study host-microbe interactions.

 [Source](https://doi.org/10.1371/journal.pone.0298002)